 A-level English Literature

-At both AS and A level, English Literature involves discussion and exploration of many areas of student interest and experience: love, loneliness, prejudice, bravery and perseverance to name but a few.
-There are not always ‘fixed’ or ‘correct’ responses to issues or questions raised, however, so students need to be open minded and willing to hear and discuss the opinions of their peers.
+At both AS and A-level, English Literature involves the consideration and exploration of many areas of student interest and experience: love, loneliness, prejudice, bravery and perseverance to name but a few.
+There are not always ‘fixed’ or ‘correct’ responses to issues or questions raised, however, so students need to be open-minded and willing to listen to and discuss the opinions of their peers.

-The course covers a variety and range of modern and historical Prose, Poetry and Drama texts from Shakespeare and Oscar Wilde to Andrea Levy and John Betjeman, with many more along the way.
+The course covers a variety and range of modern and historical prose, poetry and drama texts.
+These range from Shakespeare and Oliver Goldsmith to Andrea Levy with many more along the way.
 In addition, students have opportunities to explore their own interests from their own personal wider reading; indeed a willingness to ‘read around’ texts is essential.
-Students will develop their skills of thinking critically, reading and analysing texts closely and structuring responses.
+Students will develop the key skills of critical thinking, close analysis and structuring responses.

-Studying Literature can be challenging but it is also immensely rewarding and we hope that it will not only provide students with a widely respected A Level but will be enjoyable and enrich their minds.
+Studying Literature can be challenging but it is also immensely rewarding.
+We hope that it will not only provide students with a widely respected A-level, but will be an enjoyable experience that enriches their minds.
 This subject combines well with others such as Psychology, Law, Sociology, History, Media and Business.

 Although other possibilities may be considered, this course is best suited to students with B grades in English and English Literature at GCSE (or equivalent).
 In addition, students need to enjoy reading, writing and sharing ideas.
 Because there are often no clear conclusions in discussions about Literature, students need to approach the subject with an inquiring mind.

-The specification we follow is AQA Syllabus B. In accordance with College policy, ALL students will be entered for AS, regardless of whether or not they intend to follow the course for the full two years.
+The specification we follow is AQA English Literature B. In accordance with College policy, ALL students will be entered for AS, regardless of whether or not they intend to follow the course for the full two years.